 Synthesis of N-acetylcysteine-decorated pillar[6]arene.
 N-acetylcysteine-pillar[6]arene (NAC-P6) was designed as a receptor and synthesized by photocatalytic click reaction.
 The preparation started from 1,4-bis(allyloxy)-pillar[6]arene, which was prepared according to a previous report.21 The detailed methods are described in the Supporting Information (Note S1).

 Modification of Nanopore with NAC-P6.
 NAC-P6 was decorated on the nanopore surfaces via carbodiimide coupling chemistry.35-36 A polycarbonate (PC) membrane containing nanopores with a diameter of 100 nm and a pore density of (4 ± 0.6) ᵡ 108 pores/cm2 was immersed in sodium hydroxide (NaOH, 5 M, 10 mL) for 1 min and then formic acid (HCOOH, 1 M, 10 mL) for 10 min to assure carboxyl group exposure on the nanopore surface.
 The membrane was then subjected to a mixture of 1.5 mg/mL N-hydroxysulfosuccinimide (NHS) and 7.5 mg/mL 1-Ethyl-3-(3-dimethylaminopropylcarbodiimide) (EDC) for 1 h.
 The PC membrane was immersed in hexamethylenediamine (HDA) solution (1 × 10-3 M, 10 mL) for 24 h, followed by washing with deionized water.
-Subsequently, NAC-P6 was modified on the nanopores surface by repeating the same process, followed by washing with deionized water to remove unreacted NAC-P6 before measurements.
+Subsequently, NAC-P6 was modified on the nanopore surface by repeating the same process, followed by washing with deionized water to remove unreacted NAC-P6 before measurements.

 Electrochemical Measurements.
 A CHI660C potentiostat-galvanostat with software EC MFC Application was utilized to record Nyquist plot characteristics of the nanoporous electrode devices throughout this work.
 A three electrode system consisting of a gold disk, which functioned as the working electrode (diameter: 2 mm), a calomel reference electrode, and a platinum auxiliary electrode was prepared.
 Electrochemical impedance spectroscopy (EIS) measurements were performed by superimposing an AC potential of 10 mV rms onto the open-circuit potential (0.2 V) over a frequency range of 100 kHz to 1 Hz in 0.1 M KNO3 solution containing equimolar (5 mM) [Fe(CN)6]3- and [Fe(CN)6]4-.
-Cyclic voltammograms (CV) were acquired by changing voltage range from 0.8 V to - 0.6 V and back to 0.8 V, with a sweep rate of 100 mV s-1.
+Cyclic voltammograms (CV) were acquired by changing the voltage from 0.8 V to - 0.6 V and back to 0.8 V, with a sweep rate of 100 mV s-1.

 Surface Charge Density Measurement.
 The magnitude of surface charge density was determined for PC nanopores after NAC-P6 attachment which leads to negatively charged pore walls.
 An electroosmotic flow (EOF) experiment was performed based on previous reports.37-39 The PC membrane was immobilized between two chambers of a homemade conductivity cell.
 1.5 mL phosphate buffer solution (PBS) (pH = 7.0) containing 10 mM phenol and 10 mM quinotrione was placed